garystafford/bedrock-titan-image-outpainting-example/README.md

 ## Run Streamlit Application

 Start the Streamlit application.
-The application should start locally on `http://localhost:8501` and open in your browser automatically.
-View the terminal output for more information.
+The application should start locally on `http://localhost:8501` and open in your web browser automatically.
+View the terminal output for more logging information.

 ```sh
 streamlit run app.py --server.runOnSave true